orbitalquark/textadept/docs/api.md

 <a id="ui.print"></a>
 #### `ui.print`(*...*)

-Prints the given string messages to the message buffer.
+Prints the given string messages to the output buffer.
-Opens a new buffer if one has not already been opened for printing messages.
+Opens a new buffer if one has not already been opened for printing output.
+The output buffer attempts to understand the error messages and warnings produced by various tools.

 Parameters:

 * *`...`*: Message strings.

+Return:

+* output buffer

+<a id="ui.print"></a>
+#### `ui.print`(*...*)

+Prints the given string messages to the output buffer.
+Opens a new buffer if one has not already been opened for printing output.
+The output buffer attempts to understand the error messages and warnings produced by various tools.

+Parameters:

+* *`...`*: Message strings.

+Return:

+* output buffer

 <a id="ui.switch_buffer"></a>
 #### `ui.switch_buffer`(*zorder*)